-Become a trusted health professional at the UConn School of Pharmacy.
+Become a trusted health professional at the UConn School of Pharmacy and Pharmaceutical Sciences.
 Our Professional program offers a dynamic blend of academic exploration, cutting-edge research, and meaningful community engagement, equipping you to lead in the healthcare industry.

 With a Pharm.D. degree, you can have a profound impact on people's lives, through patient interactions at a pharmacy, pioneering new solutions in a biopharmaceutical lab, and administering life-saving medications in hospitals and long-term care facilities.
 Explore all of the diverse career pathways available with a Pharm.D. degree.